Types of projects supported:

 - Attendance by students at professional meetings.
 Due to budget constraints, only students who are presenting a paper or poster at the conference will be considered for support.

-- No more than two (2) students will be supported to attend any one conference.
+- No more than four (4) students will be supported to attend any one conference.

 Who may apply/Application Deadlines

 - All students with the sponsorship of a faculty member within their department/program.